How can I archive and publish my data?

 The Apache License 2.0 allows for modification and distribution of the software and its derivative works, with the requirement that changes to the original code are documented.

-Adding a license to GitHub
+Adding a licence to GitHub

 Location of file creation button